 InnoDB multi-versioning scheme, a row is

-physically removes the corresponding row and its index records when it discards
+removes the corresponding row and its index records when it discards

-the update undo log record written for the
+the update undo log record written for the deletion.
+This removal

-usually taking the same order of time as the SQL statement that
+the same order of time as the SQL statement that did the deletion.

-same rate in the table, the purge thread can start to lag behind
+rate in the table, the purge thread can start to lag behind and the

 “dead” rows, making everything disk-bound and very